 Scholarships are largely honorific and bursaries are means-tested.

-Scholarships - Personal development is central to our concept of scholarship and the new approach for scholarships starting in September 2017 aims to align scholarship beneficiaries more closely with the school’s aim “to develop inquisitive thinkers with a love of learning who cherish independent thought”.
+Scholarships - Personal development is central to our concept of scholarship and the new approach for scholarships started in September 2017 and aims to align scholarship beneficiaries more closely with the school’s aim “to develop inquisitive thinkers with a love of learning who cherish independent thought”.
 This scheme is for pupils (both internal and external) with particular talents in Art, Design, Music, Drama, Sport and other academic subjects to encourage their appetite for research, enquiry and development.
 Scholarship holders have access to a research fund to support their individual scholarly projects.
-There is no reduction in school fees – research grants are non means-tested and hence have a relatively small financial value - £500/year for 2017/18.
+There is no reduction in school fees – research grants are non means-tested and hence have a relatively small financial value - £500/year.
 The value can be rolled together for a maximum of two years for any un-spent allocation, and should be approved by the 31 July of the second year (eg. a contribution of £1,000 could be made for a summer course based on two years of scholarship).
 The award of a scholarship is reviewed annually based on student performance.

 Ranging from part fee contributions up to full 100% bursaries (with further support for additional costs), these awards enable pupils (generally from 11+ upwards) with an appetite for learning to attend Bedales Prep, Dunhurst and Bedales Senior whose parents would otherwise would have been unable to pay the fees.
 Awards are based on an assessment of the family’s financial means.
 Parents who are resident outside of the UK are ordinarily not eligible for bursary support.
 Bursary awards will be reviewed in the event of a change in the family’s financial circumstances – the school should be informed of any changes in personal circumstance.